waltligon/orangefs/doc/coding/developer-guidelines.md

 and multiple buffers.
 It also is fully compatible with the original vi editor.
-Some machines utilize a version of vim that also contains optional context highlighting, while others provide a separate binary with this feature that is called vimx.
+Some machines utilize a version of vim that also contains optional context highlighting, while others provide a separate binary with this feature that is called `vimx`.

 This may seem a little confusing, but it is actually something you don’t have to worry about if you just setup your environment to use the